Spadina Literary Review

 - Marieke Steiner ("No In-between") works as a technical writer and calls Hampton Roads, Virginia, home.

-- Ajay Tulsiani ("Mood Swings") lives in India but travels to Mars (so he says) to research his planned "space opera novel."
+- Ajay Tulsiani ("Mood Swings") lives in Mumbai but travels to Mars (so he says) to research his planned "space opera novel."
 Meanwhile, check out Ajay's poetry at smashwords.com.

 - Ana Hoy Uribe ("That One Song") is up from her hometown Bogotá, Colombia, to study journalism in Everett, Washington State.